July Fourth in Chicago: Fireworks, parades, food and fun

-CHICAGO (WLS) --Fireworks will light up the night skies as celebrations get underway in the city and the suburbs Wednesday night.
+CHICAGO (WLS) --Fireworks lit up the night skies as celebrations dodged storms in the city and the suburbs Wednesday night.

-People are flocking to Chicago's lakefront to celebrate America's birthday ahead of the big fireworks show at Navy Pier.
+Thunderstorms and lightning caused several fireworks displays in the western suburbs to be delayed or canceled, including the one at Naperville's Ribfest.

-They'll have to fight to stay cool as parts of the area are under a heat advisory until 8 p.m.
+CLICK HERE to see the latest radar view from LIVE Doppler 7 MAX

 Where to see fireworks in Chicago and the suburbs